sk-ys/redmine_wiki_fullscreen_editor/README.md

 # Redmine Wiki Fullscreen Editor
 This is a plugin for Redmine.
-This plugin adds full-screen feature to the wiki editor and adds a button to jsToolBar.
+It adds a full-screen mode to the wiki editor and a button to the jsToolBar.
-Additionally, enabling side-by-side mode allows for instant preview.
+In full-screen mode, enabling side-by-side mode provides an instant preview.
 ![](doc/image.png)

 ## Compatibility